Hiking 101: Pack Your Bag

 Am I prone to ankle injury?

-Take a look at the article Finding Boots for your Hiking Feet for some tips on what to look for in fit, style, material, etc. And remember, fit is critical, so try on lots of styles!
+Remember, fit is critical, so try on lots of styles!
 If it's not comfortable in the store, it certainly won't be on the trail.
+You may also want to look into alternate lacing techniques to help your boots feel even better.

-You don't need to buy a new wardrobe before you hit the trail, but you'll need a few basics to stay safe and comfortable.
-While you don't need the most expensive gear, avoid cotton: it's a poor insulator when wet, making you feel colder and increasing your risk of hypothermia.
-Look for synthetic or wool materials instead.
+You'll need a few clothing basics to stay safe and comfortable on trail, some of which you might already have in your closet.
+While you don't need the most expensive gear, you should avoid cotton: it's a poor insulator when wet, making you feel colder and increasing your risk of hypothermia.
+Opt for synthetics or wools materials instead.

 Warm, insulating layer: Do you have a fleece jacket?
 How about a comfy wool sweater?
 Both of these work great as a insulating layer that provides warmth if it gets chilly.

 As with the first two items, your backpack only needs to be as technical as the trails you’re hiking.
-For a day hike in a local park, you likely won't need a 50 liter pack with all the bells and whistles.
-Your basic backpack just needs to be big enough to comfortably carry your food, water, extra clothes and a few other safety essentials.
-If you’re sticking to short, nearby hikes, a book bag-style backpack will probably do the trick.
-If you're venturing out a bit farther, you may want to invest in a small daypack like the ones reviewed here and here.
-These packs are specifically designed with hiking in mind, so they will be much more comfortable for longer days on trail, particularly if you have any back problems.
+For a day hike in a local park, your basic backpack just needs to be big enough to comfortably carry your food, water, extra layers and a few other safety essentials.
+If you're venturing out a bit farther, you may want to invest in a small daypack.
+These packs are specifically designed with hiking in mind, so they will be much more comfortable for longer days on trail, particularly if you are prone to back pain.

 The TEN Essentials